DynamicsShop/SD-Document-Pack/SD-Document-Pack-Release-Notes.md

 - AppSource App - The barcode was not printing on the Purchase Order.
 This was fixed.

-- AppSource App - The barcode functionality was not clearing the previously cached barcode value on the Statements.

-- AppSource App - The barcode functionality was not clearing the previously cached barcode value on the reports.
-This was fixed.

 ### 3.7.3

 #### Enhancements